-Time: Appointments will be available for: Thursday, April 4th, from 09:00 am to 10:00 pm, and Friday, April 5h, from 09:00 am to 06:00 pm in the assigned appointment.
+Time: Appointments will be available for: Thursday, April 10th, from 09:00 am to 10:00 pm, and Friday, April 11th, from 09:00 am to 06:00 pm in the assigned appointment.
 Race Office: Le Village Events Center - 816, Gral.
 Roca St. - San Martín de los Andes.

 Each runner will need an appointment to access accreditation.
-Such appointments will be available online in your Runner's profile, information on how to get the appointment will be informed via email and in Patagonia Run social networks during the month of March, 2024.
+Such appointments will be available online in your Runner's profile, information on how to get the appointment will be informed via email and in Patagonia Run social networks during the month of March, 2025.

-▶ Requirements:

-- Statement of the appointment, it might be on your cellphone and not necessarily printed. - D.N.I./ Passport, appearing in your registration. - Medical Certificate, no older than 90 days before the race, stating the 110k distance of the race see model certificate here. - \ Medical certificates dated in 2023 or those that only indicate that the person is in good health or fit for general sports or street racing will not be accepted \
+- Requirements: - Statement of the appointment, it might be on your cellphone and not necessarily printed. - D.N.I./ Passport, appearing in your registration. - Medical Certificate, with an issuance date in 2025, signed and stamped by the issuing physician, stating the 110k distance of the race see model certificate here. - \ Medical certificates dated in 2024 or those that only indicate that the person is in good health or fit for general sports or street racing will not be accepted \

-- ▶ Complete race packet will be handed in.
+- Complete race packet will be handed in.
 It will contain: - BRACELET with runner number and bar code: runners must put it on there as it Will be a requirement to Access Runner drop bag reception and START LINE area. - RUNNER BIB with runner number and chip, both mandatory during all the race. - DROP BAGS for 2 PAS (Aid Stations) with runner number. - OFFICIAL RACE T-SHIRT.
 The size Will be the one chosen by the runner at Registration.
-Runners Will not be allowed to try it on, and it can be changed only before leaving accreditation area, at the tshirt change stand. - CELIAC BRACELET, if you have informed of this disease at registration, in order to access gluten free food at Aid Stations.
+Runners Will not be allowed to try it on, and it can be changed only before leaving accreditation area, at the t-shirt change stand. - CELIAC BRACELET, if you have informed of this disease at registration, in order to access gluten free food at Aid Stations.